How to hot oil your horse

 - It’s a lot like using a hot oil treatment of years gone by.
 You don’t have to use hot oil, but dousing your horse’s tail and mane in grooming oil is a deep conditioning treatment.
 This can be a total dust magnet, which might be totally fine for a day or two.

 - For feathers, a deep treatment with grooming oil creates a surface that tends to cut down on mud clots.
-The oil also acts to keep the hair together, which makes it much harder for mud to reach the skin.
+The oil also keeps the hair together, making it much harder for mud to reach the skin.

 Another way to get some conditioning shine on your horse – this is Hi Gloss Finishing Spray